kayeofswords/soulsinnerstatues/chapter-4.md

 **Weddings and commitment ceremonies.** Most people making commitments to a life partner do so in the context of marriage, but that is not the only option — many do commitments because marriage comes with negative financial impacts.
 Introducing your partner to the household Gods, sharing food with them, and purifying your living space can be incorporated into the ceremony, privately or as part of the larger ritual event.

+**Pregnancy and childbirth.** You can pray for those who are pregnant or who are giving birth.
+If you are pregnant, you may consider altering your prayer ritual to incorporate offerings for the health and wellness of the future human you are growing in your lower abdomen.
+If you are actively trying to become pregnant or impregnate someone, incorporate fertility prayers and vent to the Gods about any hopes and fears.

 **Funerals.** The purpose of a funeral is to give the body the rites that properly “send off” the deceased.
 They are an opportunity to show respect and care — and they should always be done according to the belief system that the person had in life, not what we wish it would have been.
 I grew up in a conservative area where it was not uncommon for funerals to include a spontaneous plea for religious conversion to the “correct” sect of the prevailing faith, or ones held by people who wanted to bring the deceased back into their faith after apostasy.
 The deceased was not placed at the center of the ritual, which was horrible.
 Likewise, when visiting burial plots, stick to making offerings of food, drinks, and flowers that the deceased may have enjoyed.

 **Death.** Unlike funerals, honoring a death can be done alone.
 When one of my coworkers died unexpectedly in late 2021, I lit a candle for her that evening and said a few words.
 As someone who cries easily, I was too afraid of not holding it together to say anything at her vigil, but privately, with a candle lit and my words directed at her, the tears were not as disruptive.
 I included her in the names of the deceased when I performed an annual ritual for the Chthonic Gods that February, about two months after her death.
 Anyone can be honored in this way.
 It is also a good alternative for those of us who live far from where our ancestors are buried.